5 current pages

 These shortcuts are the fastest way into the essentials layer when the trip is already shaped by one specific pressure window.

-Lock the parts of Mykonos that can still break the trip if you leave them late: the hotel lane, one important dinner, and any beach day or sunset move that is actually central to the stay.
+Lock the parts of Mykonos that can still break the trip if you leave them late: the hotel base, one important dinner, and any beach day or sunset move that is actually central to the stay.

 Short answer: For a first visit, stay close enough to Chora that the nights stay easy.
 Move outward only when quieter beachfront calm or hotel identity matters more than town convenience.

+Use these when the Mykonos trip is still taking shape and a few early decisions will prevent expensive, noisy mistakes later.
 These are the pages that should answer quickly, carry their own freshness date, and push the reader into the right district, guide, or business next.

-Lock the parts of Mykonos that can still break the trip if you leave them late: the hotel lane, one important dinner, and any beach day or sunset move that is actually central to the stay.
+Lock the parts of Mykonos that can still break the trip if you leave them late: the hotel base, one important dinner, and any beach day or sunset move that is actually central to the stay.

 Short answer: For a first visit, stay close enough to Chora that the nights stay easy.
 Move outward only when quieter beachfront calm or hotel identity matters more than town convenience.

+Use these when the trip is live and you need the next move to get simpler fast.
 These are the pages that should answer quickly, carry their own freshness date, and push the reader into the right district, guide, or business next.

 Use this when the original beach-heavy Mykonos plan stops making sense and the next move needs to shrink the island quickly instead of defending the original fantasy.